-\Impacts may overlap across sectors Source: National Drought Mitigation Center be used to develop an ongoing record of drought impacts to sector assets that relate the specific impacts to different intensity and duration droughts at a location.
-Over time a detailed impact profile could be developed for vulnerable sectors so that the impact of future drought vulnerability could be better defined based on historic impacts.
+Impacts may overlap across sectors Source: National Drought Mitigation Center

+Using the NDMC Drought Impact Reporter impacts to determine relative exposure/vulnerability to drought has limitations because the methodology can double-count impacts that are recorded at the state level, then counted again for each county within that state.
+Rather, the NDMC data should be used to develop an ongoing record of drought impacts to sector assets that relate the specific impacts to different intensity and duration droughts at a location.
+Over time a detailed impact profile could be developed for vulnerable sectors so that the impact of future drought vulnerability could be better defined based on historic impacts2.